Teradata/jaqy/doc/command/if.rst

 .if
 ---

-``.if`` executes a block of jaqy script if and only if the expression condition is evaluated to true.
+``.if`` executes a block of Jaqy script if and only if the expression condition is evaluated to true.

+The expression condition is evaluated using JavaScript.

 Syntax
 ~~~~~~